-The Corporation sold foreclosed land in 2022 and 2021 with a total carrying value of 6,302,484 and P7,212,000 on which it realized a gain of P5,353,516 and P6,988,000 respectively, as disclosed in Note 18 to the Financial Statements.
+The Corporation sold foreclosed land in 2022 with a total carrying value of 6,302,484 on which it realized a gain of P5,353,516 respectively, as disclosed in Note 18 to the Financial Statements under the Gain on Sale of Non-financial Asset.

-The aggregate market value of investment properties as at December 31, 2022 and 2021 amounted to P10,971,000 and P36,009,800, respectively.
+The aggregate market value of investment properties as at December 31, 2023 and 2022 amounted to P35,420,300 and P10,971,000, respectively.
 The fair value has been determined based on valuations made by in-house appraisers or accredited independent appraisers.
 Valuations were based on information on the prevailing market value of similar or comparable real properties in the same area as the investment properties and taking into account the economic conditions prevailing at the time the valuation were made.